jucian0/turbo-version/README.md

 ### `@turbo-version/version`

-`@turbo-version/version` provides a set of CLI commands to manage package versions in monorepos.
+`@turbo-version/version` provides a set of CLI commands to manage package versions.

 Here's an example of how to use the `turbo-version -bump` command: